 After the first week of classes, a student will need to fill out an Add/Drop form from the Office of the Registrar.
 A refund is based on a percentage of days spent in class.

-Students are encouraged to set up a refund by Direct Deposit account in Bearweb.
-Baylor University will electronically deposit your student financial aid or any other account refunds into a checking or savings account - any bank, anywhere in the US.
+Students are encouraged to set up an Electronic Refund account in the E-Bill System - either refund by Direct Deposit or Instapay.
+Baylor University will electronically deposit students' excess financial aid or any other account refunds into a checking or savings account - any bank, anywhere in the US.
 This is the same safe and secure process that is used to deposit payroll checks.
-If a Direct Deposit account is not set up, refund checks will be mailed which can take several weeks to be received by the student.
+If an Electronic Refund account is not set up, refund checks will be mailed to the permanent home address on file which can take several weeks to be received by the student.
+If an International student does not have a U.S. bank account available, then a Western Union wire refund can be processed upon request.

 Refund of Title IV (federal aid) Credit Balances

 Return of Title IV credit balances will be automatically processed within 14 days of the posting of aid to the student’s account.
-To eliminate the credit balance, a refund by direct deposit or a check will be issued to the student.
+To eliminate the credit balance, a refund by electronic refund or a mailed check will be issued to the student.
 The student is the only individual authorized to take ownership of the check.
 The only exception is for student accounts with Parent Plus loans.
-The law requires that any excess Parent PLUS loan funds be returned to the parent.
-Therefore, if Parent PLUS loans create a credit balance, the credit balance will be given to the parent.
-However, the parent may authorize Baylor University, in writing or through StudentLoans.gov, to transfer the proceeds of a Parent PLUS credit balance directly to the student.
-In this case, Baylor will process a refund to the student.
+During the application and approval process of the Parent PLUS Loan, the parent has the option of selecting him/herself or the student to receive the refund.
+If the parent selects him/herself to receive the excess funds, a paper check will be mailed to the address listed on the original loan application, unless the parent (borrower) sets up an Electronic Refund account in the E-Bill System.
 If Baylor has lost contact with a student or parent who is due a Title IV credit balance, the school will return the credit balance to the appropriate FSA program/lender.

-If additional information is needed, please contact our office at baylor.edu/sfs/contactus.
+If additional information is needed regarding refunds, please contact our office at baylor.edu/sfs/contactus.